morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * Exodus
 * Zechariah
 * Micah

-At the moment, following book is being encoded:
 * Nahum
 * Habakkuk
 * Zephaniah

+At the moment, following book is being encoded:
+* 1 and 2 Samuel

 ## Original Text